Back to News

 Murra Nexus is a female, First Nations-owned business bringing innovative SMART Board displays to schools and communities across Australia.
 They champion Indigenous excellence, support local educators, and connect learners with powerful technology — all while celebrating culture and community that align with their mission.

-Read more about Murra Nexus here.
+Learn more about Murra Nexus via their website.

 PUNDI BITTERS